microsoft/xunit-performance/README.md

 ## Authoring Scenario-based Benchmarks

 A Scenario-based benchmark is one that runs in a separate process.
 Therefore, in order to author this kind of test you need to provide an executable, as well as some information for xunit-performance to run.
-You are responsible for all the measurements, not only to decide what to measure but also to get the actual numbers.
+You are responsible for all the measurements, not only to decide what to measure but also how to get the actual numbers.

 1. Create a new Console Application project
 2. Add a reference to the "xUnit" NuGet package